Skip to content

 https://mcp.assets.hoistai.com/mcpProtected MCP endpoint

-Tokens and approvals are limited to the scopes granted at issue time.
+Tokens and approvals are limited to scopes granted at issue time.
+The currently published, requestable scopes are:

 • abn:lookup